Portuguese Malacca: Portuguese administration of Malacca

-Portuguese Malacca was placed under the purview of the Estado da Índia, based in Goa with its governor/viceroy overseeing its rule.
+Portuguese Malacca was placed under the authority of Portuguese India, based in Goa with its governor/viceroy overseeing its rule.
 Malacca itself was administered by the captain-major whose office was located inside the Fortaleza.

-In 1552, Malacca was granted a charter to become a camara (city) equipped with its own Senado de Camara which normally consisted of fidalgos, procuradores dos mesteres (trade guild representatives) and citizens acting on behalf of marginalised groups.
-The camara represented the voices and interests of the casados who would use it as a medium of communication between themselves and the Portuguese Crown.
+In 1552, Malacca was granted a charter to become a city equipped with its own city senate which normally consisted of fidalgos, procuradores dos mesteres (trade guild representatives) and citizens acting on behalf of marginalised groups.
+The city senate represented the interests of the casados who would use it to communicate with the Portuguese Crown.

-Additionally, the other major organisation present in the city was the Misericordia or the House of Mercy which was a fraternity dedicated to providing aid, medicine and rudimentary education to the Christians of Malacca regardless of background.
+The other major organisation present in the city was the Misericordia or the House of Mercy which was a fraternity dedicated to providing aid, medicine and rudimentary education to the Christians of Malacca regardless of background.
 The body of administration was called the mesa and headed by a provedor.
 They also acted as financial executors for those who willed their assets to the Misericordia.

 With regards to native matters, the administrative structure of Malacca pre-conquest remained largely unchanged.
-Afonso de Albuquerque initially wanted the sultan to return and rule under the Portuguese eye, to no avail.
+Afonso de Albuquerque initially wanted the sultan to return and rule under the Portuguese eye.
 The posts of bendahara, temenggung and shahbandar were maintained and appointed from among the non-muslims of Malacca.

-In 1571, an attempt was made by Sebastian I to establish three separate entities of his Asian colonial holdings with Malacca being one sector under its own governor, though this effort did not come to fruition.
+In 1571, an attempt was made by King Sebastian to establish three separate entities of his Asian colonial holdings with Malacca being one sector under its own governor, though this effort did not come to fruition.

 According to Eredia in 1613, Malacca was administered by a governor (a captain-major), who was appointed for a term of three-years, as well as a bishop and church dignitaries representing the episcopal see, municipal officers, royal officials for finance and justice and a local native bendahara to administer the native Muslims and foreigners under the Portuguese jurisdiction.